Armin12/classification-business-data/README.md

 This framework contains:

-- Getting, integrating, and sampling data
+- Functions for getting, integrating, and sampling data
 - Multiple strategies to handle missing data
 - Standard data cleaning and preprocessing procedures
 - Different methods to visualize data and determine correlations in features